svm-zhang/AGOUTI/README.md

 ### Genome Assembly

 AGOUTI accepts assemblies as both contigs and scaffolds.
-If you have your assembly in contigs, then skip this section and continue to the next two sections.
+Given contigs, please skip this step and go to the next two sections.

 If in scaffold form, AGOUTI breaks assemblies at gaps of certain lengths, essentially reducing it to contig form (a shredded/split assembly), and keeps records of their connections.
 AGOUTI scaffolds on split assemblies, and will report inconsistencies between the RNA-based scaffolding it conducts and the original scaffolding.